Composite Materials for 3D Printing

 Onyx™

-Engineering grade thermoplastic, micro carbon fibre filled nylon with a beautiful surface finish
+Engineering grade thermoplastic, micro carbon fibre filled nylon with a beautiful surface finish.

 Onyx FR™